 - the council refuses to provide tuition.

 What happens if the Ombudsman finds the council was at fault?

 We may ask the council to reassess your child’s situation and, if appropriate, to provide tuition.

-We may ask the council to apologise for any delay in providing tuition and in some case we may recommend a compensatory payment.
+We may ask the council to apologise for any delay in providing tuition and in some cases we may recommend a payment.

 We may ask the council to review its procedures about how it deals with people who choose to educate their children at home.

 Miss H electively educates her son at home.
 She complained the council did not have a good reason to ask her to prove that the education she was providing was suitable.
 Although the council would in due course have sought to visit anyway, it made its request based on incorrect information about the child’s actions.
 It continued to ask for proof of the suitability of education even when the correct information showed it had no reason to pursue the matter.
 This went on for more than six months.
 The council threatened to issue an attendance order against Miss H. The council maintained its position after we became involved, despite our warnings that its action had no basis.
 Miss H could have prevented the council continuing its course by showing it the evidence she showed us.
 But even if she had, the council’s actions would still have caused her frustration because they were based on an allegation about her child that gave no cause for concern.
 The council ceased its action, apologised to Miss H and reminded its staff that what they record about parents should be factual and non-judgmental.